A series starring Skiffle King Lonnie Donegan, joined every week by the usual musical and variety guests.

 Returning for a one-

-With his contract with ATV now completed and a five year run of shows he was a free man again, but he would continue to make TV appearances for the rest of his career.
+This was to be the end of Donegan's own TV series.
+With his contract with ATV now completed after a five year run of shows he was a free man again, but he would continue to make TV appearances for the rest of his career.